 It is known that glycans play crucial roles in almost all known biological processes, and they are a target for biotherapeutics as well as for biofuels and biomaterials.
 Therefore, the information about these complex carbohydrates are important to organize carefully and comprehensively integrate with other molecular data.

 Since the development of CarbBank twenty years ago, a plethora of glycan-related databases have been developed, each with their unique set of metadata regarding glycan structure, localization and function.
 The development of the glycan structure repository GlyTouCan greatly aided in organizing this data to allow glycan information to be shared more easily among researchers and databases.
-Subsequently, the year 2018 in particular marked the announcement of three major glycan-related database integration projects: Glycomics at ExPASy funded by the Swiss Institute for Bioinformatics, GlyGen funded by the US National Institutes of Health, and GlyCosmos funded by the Japan Science and Technology Agency.
+Subsequently, the year 2018 in particular marked the announcement of three major glycan-related database integration projects: Glycomics at ExPASy funded by various Swiss public sources, GlyGen funded by the US National Institutes of Health, and GlyCosmos funded by the Japan Science and Technology Agency.
 In order to ensure that these projects do not duplicate efforts, the GlySpace Alliance consisting of these three groups was established in August, 2018.

 The overarching objective of the GlySpace Alliance is to provide the scientific community with trustable information regarding the structures of biologically relevant glycans, the glycoconjugates within which they are found, their biosynthesis, and their roles in biological processes.
 The members of the GlySpace Alliance are committed to achieving this objective by freely sharing information in the glycobiology domain, which will facilitate accomplishment of the following specific goals: